BSenichak/TFModelLEDspectrAnalysis/README.md

-## This is a tensor flow js-based artificial intelligence model for analyzing LED spectra
+## This is a tensor flow js-based artificial intelligence model for analyzing LED spectrum

 To run the model, write: